Wolfram-180/Wolfram-180/README.md

-👋 Hi there, look at [wolfram180.com](https://wolfram180.com) for working products!
+👋 Hi there, look at [wolfram180.com](https://wolfram180.com) for working products demonstration!